ayufan/pve-backup-server-dockerfiles/README.md

 Running in a container might result in some functions not working properly.
 Feel free to create an issue to debug those.

+## Common problems

+- Some people see authentication failure using `admin@pbs`: Ensure that `/run` is mounted to `tmpfs` which is requirement of `2.1.x`
+- Some Synology devices use a really old kernel (3.1), for such the https://github.com/ayufan/pve-backup-server-dockerfiles/pull/15 is needed, and image needs to be manually recompiled.

 ## Pre-built images

 For starting quickly all images are precompiled and hosted